marcochiang/hydejack-starter-kit/_featured_categories/blog.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
   Some topics you'll likely see here:

-  * Turning points in my life

-  * Stories of unlikely achievements
+  * Case studies of communities and coliving experiences I've curated

+  * Unique opportunities and projects I've worked on

-  * Life advice learned the hard way
+  * Creator economy advice and discoveries

+  * Personal tales and adventures
 ---